Clicky

 Why We Recommend It:

-The Hertzko Self Cleaning Brush is one of the best slicker brushes on the market.
-It’s comfortable to hold and durable, so it’ll last a long time.
+We think the Hertzko Self Cleaning Brush is one of the best slicker brushes on the market.
+It’s comfortable to hold, durable, and affordable.
 It’s also great for getting rid of mats and removing loose hair.

 Key Features: